Phlorum - Page Content

 What is Habitat Creation?

-Phlorum provides a full range of habitat creation and management plans across southern England, including Sussex, London, Surrey, Kent, Dorset, Hampshire and Wiltshire, Devon and Somerset.
+Phlorum provides a full range of habitat creation and management plans across southern England, including Sussex, London, Surrey, Kent, Dorset, Hampshire, Wiltshire, Devon and Somerset.

 How the Habitat Creation and Management Process Works

 Habitat creation needs to be feasible, effective, and appropriate.
-Clearly, a large infrastructure project will need a different approach than a small residential development.
+A large infrastructure project will need a different approach to a small residential development.

 Urban sites are often constrained by restricted space and multiple stakeholders with high levels of interest and influence.
 This is often an overriding factor in designing habitat creation works for biodiversity.
-With a little careful planning, biodiversity can be maximised in even small areas that need to maintain a particular aesthetic in order to keep clients happy.
+With careful planning, biodiversity can be maximised in even small areas that must maintain a particular aesthetic to keep clients happy.

 The process of habitat creation and/or enhancement follows the steps below.